ShrutiTokekar/music-analyzer-backend/README.md

    EXPOSE 80
 3. Build and run the Docker container:
   $docker build -t my-php-backend .
-  $docker run -p 8000:80 my-php-backend
+  $docker run -p 8080:80 my-php-backend

-5. Visit http://localhost:8000 in your browser.
+5. Visit (http://localhost:8080/index.html) in your browser.

 ## Method 2: Without Docker
   - Install XAMPP, MAMP, or any LAMP stack.
-  - Place your project files in the server directory (e.g., htdocs in XAMPP).
+  - Place your project files in the server directory.
   - Start Apache and MySQL services.
   - Access your site at http://localhost/index.html.